 Football: Chelsea pay penalty of Barkley miss in defeat by Valencia

-LONDON: Valencia put a week of turmoil behind them to beat Chelsea 1-0 at Stamford Bridge in Frank Lampard's first Champions League game in charge of the Blues on Tuesday (Sep 17).
+LONDON: Chelsea manager Frank Lampard said his side were taught a "harsh lesson" in Champions League football after Valencia put a week of turmoil behind them to win 1-0 at Stamford Bridge on Tuesday (Sep 17).

 Lampard's men should still have rescued a point, but Ross Barkley fired a late penalty over the bar.